FileFighter/ClientSetup/README.md

 ## Usage
 After successfully installing Docker you can start using FileFighter.
 This Repository contains one <!-- three --> important script:
-* The [initial start](./init_setup.sh) script starts downloads all the application and starts them in different containers.
+The [initial start](./init_setup.sh) script starts downloading all the application and starts them in different containers.
 Run it with
 ```shell script
 ./init_setup
 ```